Aspera virtual catcher

 Aspera Cargo enables automatic package downloads from one or more faspex™ application instances

 Advanced desktop transfer client with support for user accounts, ability to connect to other Point-to-Point clients, and remote control by Aspera Console.

 Versatile server application with a variety of client options (desktop, mobile, embedded), and with support for manual or automated transfers of files and directories.

 - Allows asset distribution to multiple CMS stores

-- Users now able to define multiple CMS locations in the Configuration view
+- Users are now able to define multiple CMS locations in the UI

 - Asset Status dashboard updated to display multiple CMS transfers with step-by-step milestones